 “Erosion, triggered by intensive agriculture, tillage, mono-cropping, overgrazing, urban sprawl, deforestation, and mining all contribute to accelerating soil erosion, which can result in crop yield losses of up to 50 percent.”

 Why Does This Matter?

 Soils are a non-renewable resource on which 95% of our food supply depends.
 Healthy soils are vital for biodiversity and food security.
-They also play a fundamental role in mitigate climate change.
+They also play a fundamental role in mitigating climate change.

 Land and soil degradation have major implications for climate change, and undermine efforts to achieve the Sustainable Development Goals.

 We can help restore our soils by transitioning to organic agriculture, ending their chemical-induced depletion, and strengthening their potential as carbon-consuming sinks.

 Organic farming puts carbon back into soils by keeping them covered with plants, increasing crop diversity, carefully planned grazing, and composting.